SOFware/circulator/README.md

 - **Lightweight**: Minimal dependencies and simple implementation
 - **Flexible DSL**: Intuitive syntax for defining states and transitions
-- **Dynamic Method Generation**: Automatically creates helper methods for state transitions
+- **Dynamic Method Generation**: Automatically creates action methods for transitions and predicate methods for state checks
 - **Conditional Transitions**: Support for guards and conditional logic
 - **Nested State Dependencies**: State machines can depend on the state of other attributes
 - **Transition Callbacks**: Execute code before, during, or after transitions